tozd/waf/README.md

 See full package documentation on [pkg.go.dev](https://pkg.go.dev/gitlab.com/tozd/waf#section-documentation).

+See [examples](./_examples/) to see how can components combine together into an app.

 ### Local execution

 To run apps locally, you need a HTTPS TLS certificate (as required by HTTP2).
 When running locally